Lab Manual

 LLMs (like ChatGPT, GitHub Copilot, and others) are helpful and time-saving for writing, coding, brainstorming, and summarizing.
 You are welcome to use them where appropriate.
 However, use them intentionally and with caution, and ensure you comply with all relevant training and research policies.
 For example, many professors, journals, and funding agencies require disclosure of LLM use.
 Depending on the context, I might ask you to deliver some tasks without the use of any LLMs.
 Please stay compliant.

 LLMs should not replace your foundational skills—research design, scientific reasoning, problem-solving, coding, writing, critical thinking, or professional communication.
 These are essential to your future success, and no tool can substitute for them.
 You are training to become a Doctor of Philosophy—someone capable of independently designing and evaluating research, generating ideas, and executing them.
 If you outsource these core skills to an AI tool, you’re not learning what you need—and when everyone else has access to the same tools, you risk becoming replaceable in the job market.
 Note that AI is not a shortcut to expertise.
-Use it as an accelerator, not substitute.
+Use it as an accelerator, not a substitute.
 Learn to critically evaluate their outputs and correct the hallucinations or errors they may produce.
-You are still responsible for the work you deliver.
+With or without use of AI, you are fully responsible for the work you deliver.

 Technical Onboarding